tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/python.md

 Python 2 and 3 are incompatible in syntax.
 If you had Python 2 previously installed on your machine, you might have seen `Python 2.x.x` above.
-In that case try typing
+In that case, try typing

 ```python3 --version```